Search

 Computer or Internet Access

-WiFi and Laptops - Lynden Library
+WiFi and Laptops - South Whatcom Library

 Free WiFi available at WCLS libraries, including access from library parking lots.
 You can borrow a library laptop for use on library property.
 One hour limit, based on availability.